 Why is it so important to know how much chatter the brain is doing?
 Because to be mindful of the orchestration of our internal states (some in reaction to the external) is to be mindful of the essentiality of nourishing our brains.

-The latest scientific research shows that neuroplasticity, the idea that new neurons can be created, makes it very possible for lifestyle to play a big role in maintaining and improving brain function.
+The latest scientific research shows that neuroplasticity, the idea that the brain can reorganize itself based on experience, makes it very possible for lifestyle to play a big role in maintaining and improving brain function.
 Of course, as always, nature and nurture dance an exquisite but complex dance, and so there is never one solution or one cause and effect paradigm when it comes to your wellness.
 Yet, there is something each of us can do to help our brains stay vital:

 1. Reduce your stress levels by practicing mindfulness meditation.